 Laurits’ sharp tongue gets plenty of use — sometimes for teasing in a playful if obnoxious way, sometimes cutting to the bone.

 In the first couple of episodes, Laurits takes a few cheap shots at his brother that not only help develop his character but also provide subtle opportunities to distance the mythology from its gross misappropriation by white supremacists.
 In the first episode, Laurits shows up while Magne is going through their grandfather’s tools and asks “What’s up with the Nazi symbol?”
 Magne looks down at the marks carved into the handle of a saw and, unfazed, points out that it’s their grandfather’s signature rune.

 In a later scene, Laurits takes the gag too far.
 Magne is describing his dinner with Isolde and her father, noting that they listen to classical music and that Isolde was named after one of Wagner’s operas.
-Laurits replies that Hitler liked Wagner, too; Magne glares at him and walks away.
-Laurits drops his gaze, not terribly pleased with himself for making that connection, and the “joke” ends there.
+Laurits replies that Hitler liked Wagner, too.
+Magne glares at his brother and walks away; Laurits drops his gaze, apparently not too pleased with himself for making that connection.
+The “joke” ends there.